 Liabilities for interest sensitive insurance products such as universal life and deferred annuities are established based on account values before applicable surrender charges.
 Liabilities for payout annuities without life contingencies are recorded at the present value of future benefits.
 Certain universal life products contain features that link interest credited to an equity index.
 These features create an embedded derivative that is not clearly and closely related to the host insurance contract.
-The embedded derivative is carried at fair value with changes in the fair value recognized within Interest credited to interest sensitive contract liabilities in the accompanying consolidated statement of comprehensive income (loss).
+The embedded derivative is carried at fair value with changes in the fair value recognized within interest credited to interest sensitive contract liabilities in the accompanying consolidated statements of comprehensive income (loss).
+At December 31, 2024, the fair value of these embedded derivatives was \$19,269, an increase of \$25 from December 31, 2023.
 At December 31, 2023, the fair value of these embedded derivatives was \$19,244, an increase of \$16,472 from December 31, 2022.

 In situations where mortality profits are followed by mortality losses (PFBL), a liability is established, in addition to the account value, to recognize the portion of policy assessments that relate to benefits to be provided in the future.
 The calculation of these liabilities is based on management's best estimates and assumptions regarding expected mortality, lapse, persistency, expenses and investment experience, which are reviewed and unlocked at least annually if necessary.
 Additional liabilities are established for universal life products related to unearned policy charges.
-As of December 31, 2023 the Company has passed PFBL testing with no projected losses for all years, and therefore, has not recorded an additional liability related to benefits provided in the future.
+As of December 31, 2024 and 2023, the Company has passed PFBL testing with no projected losses for all years, and therefore, has not recorded an additional liability related to benefits provided in the future.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023